nofal82/magento/README.md

 cd /var/www/magento
 php bin/magento info:adminuri

-you will the admin url there
+you will see the admin url